These homemade herbal goat treats make treating your goats herbally an easy and convenient process, much easier than making dosage balls.

 - 1/2 tsp for 36-75 lbs

 - 1 tsp for 76-100 lbs

 For the basic flax seed goat treats (1 teaspoon-sized), I add 1/3 cup of supplement per batch.
-That means my young kids get one treat as needed and my adult does (Nigerians) get two.
+That means my young kids get one treat as needed, and my adult does (Nigerians Dwarfs) get two.
 Kids that have not reached 20 lbs get a drench instead of treats.
-If you are adding more than 1/4 cup of additional goodies (sunflower seeds, pumpkin seeds, etc) you will need to adjust your supplements because they will make more treats.
+If you are adding more than 1/4 cup of additional goodies (sunflower seeds, pumpkin seeds, etc.) you will need to adjust your supplements because they will make more treats.
 Pack the mixture in a large measuring cup and calculate how many teaspoons are in the mixture.
 One cup equals approximately 48 teaspoons.

 NOTE: As brilliant as the idea may seem, do not add kelp to your goat treats.
-For the first few hours you may not realize there is a problem, but before you know it the whole kitchen smells like warm rotten fish.
+You may not realize there is a problem for the first few hours, but before you know it, the whole kitchen smells like warm rotten fish.
 Ask me how I know…